 Raised Garden Bed Soil

 The soil for a raised garden bed should be of good quality and free from weeds and rocks.
-Many people make a mistake of using the poor-quality garden soil in their raised garden.
+Many people make the mistake of using poor-quality garden soil in their raised gardens.

-Use fertile soil, which is filled with the microorganism to help grow the plants.
-A mixture of 50 to 66 percent of good quality topsoil and 45 to 55 percent of organic compost provided the excellent base for most of the plants to grow.
+Use fertile soil, which is filled with microorganisms to help grow the plants.
+A mixture of 50 to 66 percent of good quality topsoil and 45 to 55 percent of organic compost provided an excellent base for most of the plants to grow.

 Don’t forget to test the pH and nutrients of soil after each growing season.
-Unusually high or low pH causes the plant not to get the required nutrients which result in discolouration, low yield or plant dying.
+Unusually high or low pH causes the plant not to get the required nutrients which result in discoloration, low yield, or plant dying.